stark1tty/awesome-PhD/README.md

 ### Publications and Publishing

 #### General
 - [WRITING AND PUBLISHING A RESEARCH PAPER AT NO COST](https://zaitoonx.com/2023/03/01/writing-and-publishing-a-research-paper-at-no-cost-a-list-of-resources/): A list of resources.
 "In this article, I will be sharing my personal process of writing an article from start to finish using only free resources.
 This will include the tools I use to find relevant research articles, manage my references, write and format my paper, check my grammar and readability, and submit my paper for publication.
-I want to make this article as practical and hands-on as possible, so that readers can see how I apply these free resources in a real-world scenario."
+I want to make this article as practical and hands-on as possible so that readers can see how I apply these free resources in a real-world scenario."

 #### Advice
 - [EDITOR](https://twitter.com/DrBreaky/status/1273842646377566214?s=20): Have a look at this Twitter thread by [Michael Breakspear](https://twitter.com/DrBreaky) on his experience as a scientific editor.